-Boolean Operations ➤ Subtract
+Boolean Operations ► Subtract

 The Body to modify is Body 1; the Modifying body is Body 8.
 Select Keep bodies and accept the feature with OK.
-Assign a transparent appearance to the canopy as in Figure 28.
+Assign an appearance (make it transparent) to the canopy as in Figure 28.

 Let's explore the model tree a bit.
-Select

-Body 1 and in the mini-toolbar make it the

-default body (with the star), then Hide it,

-again using the mini-toolbar.
-This shows that

-the default body does not actually have to be in view.
+Select Figu Body 1 and in the mini-toolbar make it the from default body (with the star), then Hide it, again using the mini-toolbar.
+This shows that the default body does not actually have to be in view.